What you say when you ask for donations largely determines whether or not you’ll get any money.

 So, let’s use the Ask as a chance to show people how they can make a big difference.

 It’s really not that hard once you get the hang of it.
 Ask people to help make an impact, not fund your annual fund, your budget, or your goals.
+That means you should invite people to do something meaningful when you ask for donations.

 |Ask for this…||…Not that|